sergey-gusev94/k_means/README.md

 ## Citation

 This was created by [Graham Neubig](https://phontron.com) primarily as an example for student researchers.

-If you use this repository in your research, please cite it using the following BibTeX entry:
+One final thing: when you publish your research code, it's good to add a BibTeX entry like this to the paper (or just the repo) so people can cite it easily:

 ```bibtex
 @misc{neubig2025starter,